 Did you know?

 The first official purchase using Bitcoin was for pizza in May 2010.
-Two Papa John’s Pizzas were exchanged for 10,000 BTC.
-May 22 is now celebrated as Bitcoin Pizza Day.
+Two pizzas from Papa John’s were exchanged for 10,000 BTC.
+May 22 is now known as Bitcoin Pizza Day.

 Who invented Bitcoin?

-A few months later, in January 2009, the software to create the currency was released, followed shortly by the first ever block to be mined on the network.
-This is typically referred to as the Genesis block.
+In January 2009, the software to create the currency was released, followed shortly after by the first ever block mined on the network, known as the Genesis Block.

-The first identifiable person to get involved in Bitcoin was a programmer called Hal Finney, who downloaded the software needed to run it and received 10 bitcoin, making it the first ever bitcoin transaction, which took place on Janaury 12, 2009.
+The first identifiable person to get involved in Bitcoin was a programmer named Hal Finney, who downloaded the software required to run it, and on January 12, 2009, received 10 Bitcoins—the first-ever Bitcoin transaction.

-For a while, Satoshi Nakamoto and a few others mined currency on the network (read more about how mining works in our guide on mining) before mysteriously disappearing, handing over control to another programmer called Gavin Andresen.
+For a while, Satoshi Nakamoto and a few others mined currency on the network (read more about how mining works in our mining guide) before mysteriously disappearing, handing over control to another programmer named Gavin Andresen.

 Did you know?

-Around 25% of all Bitcoins have been lost.
-In November 13, an IT consultant accidentally threw away a hard drive with the private keys to 7,500 Bitcoins.
-That loss is worth somewhere between $15-$20 million today.
+Around 25% of all Bitcoins have been lost from people losing their "keys," which you can think of as access codes.
+In November 2013, an IT consultant accidentally threw away a hard drive with the private keys to 7,500 Bitcoins.
 Whoops.

-Imagine gold under the ground.
-We know it's there, but its value is hidden until a miner ‘digs’ it up.
-In the Bitcoin world, a miner discovers Bitcoin by creating ‘blocks’ of all the transactions going on in the network and adds them to the blockchain.
+Picture gold under the ground.
+We know it's there, but its value is hidden until a miner digs it up.
+In the Bitcoin world, a miner unearths Bitcoins by using expensive computers to solve cryptographic puzzles in real time that "mine" bundles of transaction records ("blocks") to the blockchain.

-- You can buy them using fiat currencies ($, £ of € for example) at exchanges.
-You’ll need a wallet and a set of keys to store and exchange them.
+- You can buy some using fiat currencies ($, £, or € for example) at crypto exchange sites.
+You’ll need a digital wallet and you'll get a set of keys that you'll use to access your holdings.

 What can you do with Bitcoin?

-- Gamble - if you’re feeling lucky there are a whole suite of gambling sites that accept it
+- Gamble: If you’re feeling lucky, a whole slew of gambling sites accept Bitcoin.

 Did you know?